 IADUs may not be sold or subdivided separately from the single-family residence.

 Short-Term Rental Use Prohibited.
 Units approved as IADUs shall not be used as short-term rentals.
-Any rentals shall be made for 30 consecutive days or more.
+Any rentals shall be for 30 consecutive days or more.

 Remedies for Violations.
 In addition to any other legal or equitable remedies available to the Town of Brighton, the Town of Brighton may hold a lien against a property that contains an internal accessory dwelling unit in accordance with the provisions and procedures of Utah Code Annotated § 10-9a-530.
 If the owner of the property violates any of the provisions of that Section or any of the provisions of this Ordinance.